 REMEMBER, YOU ARE NOT ALONE Reach out to other leaders in your division and throughout the territory.
-There are many seasoned leaders and officers out there who are ready to help.
+There are many seasoned leaders and officers with experience and knowledge who are ready to help.
 You can also contact us, the THQ Women's Ministries team for advice and encouragement.
 Email us: USC.THQ.WomensMinistries@USC.Salvationarmy.org.
 We are ready to pray with and come alongside you as you to lead and serve the women of our church.